CycloneDX/guides/SBOM/en/0x60-Evidence.md

 \newpage
 </div>

+### Confidence
+Confidence is supported per-technique along with a cumulative of all methods used.
+The confidence is specified as a decimal, from 0 to 1, where 1 is 100% confidence.

+### Concluded Value
+The value of the field (cpe, purl, etc) that has been concluded based on the aggregate of all methods (if available).

 ### Methods
 Multiple methods may be specified.
 Each method includes the specific technique used, the confidence of each technique, and the value of the evidence that the technique revealed.